lubu12/docker-nginx-phpMyAdmin-phpRedisAdmin/README.md

 Reference: https://github.com/composer/docker/issues/7

-## Make sure phpMyAdmin and phpRedisAdmin directores do not exist under /var/www/html/
+## Make sure phpMyAdmin and phpRedisAdmin directories do not exist under /var/www/html/
 Our phpmyadmin/docker-entrypoint.sh and phpredisadmin/docker-entrypoint.sh will automatically create phpMyAdmin and phpRedisAdmin directories under /var/www/html/.
 It may cause unexpected issue if phpMyAdmin or phpRedisAdmin exists.